David A. Kenny

 Again the user

-needs to pay special attention to these warning and make the necessary
+needs to pay special attention to these warnings and make the necessary

 modification.